Hobart railway station

-Hobart railway station was a railway station in Hobart, Tasmania, Australia.
-The former station, which was on the South Line, was the largest railway station on the Tasmanian Government Railways (TGR) network.
-It provided passenger train services to Hobart's northern suburbs and served as the central terminus for the Tasman Limited, a limited express service linking Hobart, Launceston and Wynyard.
+Hobart railway station, now closed and redeveloped, was the largest railway station on the Tasmanian Government Railways (TGR) network.
+The station was the southernmost terminus of the South Line, facilitating passenger train services to Hobart's northern suburbs and the Tasman Limited, a regional limited express service linking Hobart, Launceston and Wynyard.

-Hobart was built in 1871 by the Tasmanian Main Line Company (TML), the station was significantly expanded in the early 1950s.
-Major upgrades included the addition of three 600 ft long concrete cantilevered canopies, four platforms, a large concourse, and various amenities such as shopping stalls and food vendors.
+Constructed by the Tasmanian Main Line Company (TML) in 1871, in the early 1950s, the station was significantly expanded: new facilities included three new 600 ft long concrete cantilevered canopies, four platforms, a large concourse, and various amenities such as shopping stalls and food vendors.

-By the mid-1970s, the station handled over seventy commuter trains daily.
+By the mid-1970s, the station handled more than 70 commuter trains per day.
 However, with a decline in passenger numbers due to the growth of privately owned vehicles and the transfer of rail transport operations to Australian National Railways, the station's significance waned.
-The last Tasman Limited passenger service departed on July 18, 1978.
+The last Tasman Limited passenger service departed on 18 July 1978.

 Following the announcement of the Sheraton Hotel masterplan, the station was sold and redeveloped into the headquarters of the Australian Broadcasting Corporation in the mid-1980s.
 Sections of the track were removed to connect the Tasman Highway through Davey and Macquarie Streets.

 History

 The Tasmanian Main Line Railway Company (TMLR) opened the line from Hobart to Evandale Road (later Western Junction) in 1876.
-This railway significantly reduced travel times between Hobart and Launceston, making transportation more efficient and accessible for Tasmanians.
+This railway significantly reduced travel times between Hobart and Launceston, making transportation more efficient and accessible.

-During its peak in the 1930s and 1940s, the Tasmanian railway system was extensive, radiating from Launceston and Hobart to various regional destinations like Herrick, St Marys, and Marrawah.
-The railways were a major employer, offering a wide range of jobs and enabling widespread access to goods and passenger services.
+During its peak in the 1930s and 1940s, the Tasmanian railway system was extensive, radiating from Launceston and Hobart to various regional destinations such as Herrick, St Marys and Marrawah.
+The railways enabled widespread access to goods and passenger services and were a major employer, offering a wide range of jobs.

-In 1937, a proposed new railway station plan, outlined by Premier Albert Ogilvie, and submitted for consideration by the Public Works Committee, encountered mixed reactions.
+In 1937, a proposed new railway station plan, outlined by Premier Albert Ogilvie and submitted for consideration by the Public Works Committee encountered mixed reactions.
 Designed with a 140 ft frontage on Argyle Street and praised for its efficient layout by architect Colin Philp, the station aimed to boost suburban railway traffic.
-Estimated at £A225,600, including a 700 yd tunnel under the Queens Domain to avoid public disruption, the project garnered technical approval despite objections from medical professionals at the Hobart General Hospital.
-They expressed concerns about space constraints, arguing that all available land near the proposed site was crucial for hospital expansion.
+Estimated at £A225,600, including a 700 yd tunnel under the Queens Domain to avoid public disruption, the project garnered technical approval despite objections by the Hobart General Hospital (now named Royal Hobart Hospital) over space constraints: all available land near the proposed site was considered crucial for hospital expansion.

-Despite council intentions and proposals, the actual construction or establishment of a new railway station did not materialise.
-This delay can be attributed to competing political priorities, including the focus on Depression relief works such as the kunanyi/Mount Wellington summit road (1937) and other major civic projects such as the Royal Hobart Hospital (1939) and Hobart Bridge (1939).
-Additionally, the onset of World War II further diverted attention and resources away from infrastructure projects during that period.
+Despite city council intentions and proposals, a new railway station did not materialise.
+This delay can be attributed to competing political priorities, including a focus on Great Depression employment relief works such as the kunanyi/Mount Wellington summit road (1937) and other major civic projects such as the Royal Hobart Hospital (1939) and Hobart Bridge (1939).
+Additionally, the onset of World War II further diverted attention and resources away from infrastructure projects.